 Because of this, you should not consider signing up for this trip unless you:

 In a word, history.
 Most of the wrecks date from the mid-1800s; many are amazingly well preserved.

 You can get a good feel for what you may see by watching this video by Lake Erie diver Jeremy Bannister.
-The wreck shown, the Tradewind, is not one we visit; however, it is very similar in appearance to a number of local wrecks.

 You can learn more about some of the wrecks we visit by following these links:

 The Southwind is a 50-foot, all-aluminum vessel powered by twin turbocharged 735-horsepower Detroit Diesel engines.
 She's equipped with modern electronics, a 10-kilowatt diesel generator, clean and roomy head, and comfortable seating in a climate controlled cabin.

 This vessel has been refitted for dive operations, and features extra-deep benches, a “fins-on” ladder and plenty of room to stow gear.
 All that and she can cruise at 30 knots!
 The Southwind is Coast Guard inspected and certified for up to 30 divers.